JonathanSteigleman/wp-content/plugins/relevanssi/readme.txt

 * John Calahan for extensive 4.0 beta testing.

 == Changelog ==
+= 4.12.2 =
+* Major fix: Stops more problems with ACF custom field indexing.
+* Major fix: Fixes a bug in search result caching that caused Relevanssi to make lots of unnecessary database queries.

+= 4.12.1 =
+* Major fix: Stops TypeError crashes from null custom field indexing.

+= 4.12.0 =
+* New feature: New filter hook `relevanssi_phrase_queries` can be used to add phrase matching queries to support more content types.
+* New feature: New filter hook `relevanssi_excerpt_gap` lets you adjust the first line of excerpt optimization.
+* Changed behaviour: The `relevanssi_admin_search_element` filter hook now gets the post object as the second parameter, rendering the filter hook more useful.
+* Changed behaviour: Relevanssi now automatically optimizes excerpt creation in long posts.
+You can still use `relevanssi_optimize_excerpts` for further optimization, but it's probably not necessary.
+* Changed behaviour: The `relevanssi_tag_before_tokenize` filter hook parameters were changed in order to be actually useful and to match what the filter hook is supposed to do.
+* Minor fix: In some cases Relevanssi wouldn't highlight the last word of the title.
+This is more reliable now.
+* Minor fix: Relevanssi will now add the `highlight` parameter only to search results, and not to other links on the search results page.
+* Minor fix: Improved fringe cases in nested taxonomy queries.
+* Minor fix: Taxonomy terms in WPML were not indexed correctly.
+Instead of the post language, the current language was used, so if your admin dashboard is in English, German posts would get English translations of the terms, not German.
+This is now fixed.
+* Minor fix: Excerpt creation is now faster when multiple excerpts are not used.
+* Minor fix: The SEO plugin noindex setting did not actually work.
+That has been fixed now.

+= 4.11.1 =
+* Major fix: The type hinting introduced for some functions turned out to be too strict, causing fatal errors.
+The type hinting has been relaxed (using nullable types would help, but that's a PHP 7.4 feature, and we don't want that).

+= 4.11.0 =
+* New feature: New filter hook `relevanssi_rendered_block` filters Gutenberg block content after the block has been rendered with `render_block()`.
+* New feature: New filter hook `relevanssi_log_query` can be used to filter the search query before it's logged.
+This can be used to log instead the query that includes synonyms (available as a parameter to the filter hook).
+* New feature: New filter hook `relevanssi_add_all_results` can be used to make Relevanssi add a list of all result IDs found to `$query->relevanssi_all_results`.
+Just make this hook return `true`.
+* New feature: New filter hook `relevanssi_acceptable_hooks` can be used to adjust where in WP admin the Relevanssi admin javascripts are enqueued.
+* New feature: Support for All-in-One SEO.
+Posts marked as 'Robots No Index' are not indexed by Relevanssi.
+* New feature: New setting in advanced indexing settings to control whether Relevanssi respects the SEO plugin 'noindex' setting or not.
+* Changed behaviour: Type hinting has been added to Relevanssi functions, which may cause errors if the filter functions are sloppy with data types.
+* Changed behaviour: `relevanssi_the_title()` now supports the same parameters as `the_title()`, so you can just replace `the_title()` with it and keep everything else the same.
+The old behaviour is still supported.
+* Changed behaviour: Relevanssi no longer logs queries with the added synonyms.
+You can use the `relevanssi_log_query` filter hook to return to the previous behaviour of logging the synonyms too.
+Thanks to Jan Willem Oostendorp.
+* Changed behaviour: When using ACF and custom fields indexing set to 'all', Relevanssi will no longer index the meta fields (where the content begins with `field_`).
+* Minor fix: The Oxygen compatibility made it impossible to index other custom fields than the Oxygen `ct_builder_shortcodes`.
+This has been improved now.
+* Minor fix: Old legacy scripts that caused Javascript warnings on admin pages have been removed.
+* Minor fix: In some cases, having less than or greater than symbols in PDF content would block that PDF content from being indexed.

+= 4.10.2 =
+* New feature: You can force Relevanssi to be active by setting the query variable `relevanssi` to `true`.
+Thanks to Jan Willem Oostendorp.
+* Changed behaviour: Relevanssi has been moved from `the_posts` filter to `posts_pre_query`.
+This change doesn't do much, but increases performance slightly as WordPress needs to do less useless work, as now the default query is no longer run.
+Thanks to Jan Willem Oostendorp.
+* Minor fix: Highlighting didn't work properly when highlighting something immediately following a HTML tag.
+* Minor fix: You can no longer set the value of minimum word length to less than 1 or higher than 9 from the settings page.
+* Minor fix: Importing options broke synonym and stopword settings.
+* Minor fix: Improves the Rank Math SEO compatibility to avoid errors in plugin activation.
+* Minor fix: WPML search results that included non-post results caused fatal errors and crashes.
+This fixes the crashing and makes non-post results work better in both WPML and Polylang.

+= 4.10.1 =
+* Major fix: The multilingual stopwords and synonyms were used based on the global language.
+Now when indexing posts, the post language is used instead of the global language.

+= 4.10.0 =
+* New feature: Relevanssi now supports multilingual synonyms and stopwords.
+Relevanssi now has a different set of synonyms and stopwords for each language.
+This feature is compatible with WPML and Polylang.
+* New feature: SEO by Rank Math compatibility is added: posts marked as 'noindex' with Rank Math are not indexed by Relevanssi.
+* Minor fix: With keyword matching set to 'whole words' and the 'expand highlights' disabled, words that ended with an 's' weren't highlighted correctly.
+* Minor fix: The 'Post exclusion' setting didn't work correctly.
+It has been fixed.
+* Minor fix: It's now impossible to set negative weights in searching settings.
+They did not work as expected anyway.
+* Minor fix: Relevanssi had an unnecessary index on the `doc` column in the `wp_relevanssi` database table.
+It is now removed to save space.
+Thanks to Matthew Wang.
+* Minor fix: Improved Oxygen Builder support makes sure `ct_builder_shortcodes` custom field is always indexed.

+= 4.9.1 =
+* Changed behaviour: The `relevanssi_excerpt_part` filter hook now gets the post ID as a second parameter.
+The documentation for the filter has been fixed to match actual use: this filter is applied to the excerpt part after the highlighting and the ellipsis have been added.
+* Changed behaviour: The `relevanssi_index_custom_fields` filter hook is no longer used when determining which custom fields are used for phrase searching.
+If you have a use case where this change matters, please contact us.
+* Minor fix: The `relevanssi_excerpt` filter hook was removed in 4.9.0.
+It is now restored and behaves the way it did before.
+* Minor fix: Avoids undefined variable warnings from the Pretty Links compatibility code.
+* Minor fix: The Oxygen Builder compatibility has been improved.
+Now shortcodes in Oxygen Builder content are expanded, if that setting is enabled in Relevanssi settings.

 = 4.9.0 =
 * New feature: There's now a "Debugging" tab in the Relevanssi settings, letting you see how the Relevanssi index sees posts.
 This is familiar to Premium users, but is now available in the free version as well.
 * New feature: The SEO Framework plugin is now supported and posts set excluded from the search in SEO Framework settings will be excluded from the index.